Transportation in Montreal: Montreal's bikeway network

 Montreal was the first Canadian city to install on-street cycling infrastructure.
 In 2017, Montreal had 850 kilometres of bikeway, with an average addition of 50 kilometres of new bikeway annually.
-Figure 1 shows the four main types of bikeways: exclusive bike paths, bike lanes, designated shared roadways, and on-street paths.
+There are four main types of bikeways: exclusive bike paths, bike lanes, designated shared roadways, and on-street paths.
 Exclusive bike paths, accounting for 37% of the network, are isolated from traffic, often by concrete barriers.
 These lanes are installed primarily on wide avenues, and often consist of lower height traffic signs and special bike signals to protect cyclists from vehicular traffic.
 Bike lanes, accounting for the second-largest share of the total network, are integrated within the roadway but are separated from traffic by small barriers and are at least 1 meter apart from vehicle lanes to ensure rider safety.
 Designated shared roadways, accounting for 24% of the total bikeway network, are often found on narrow streets.
 Designated shared roadways have no reserved bicycle lane, but priority is given to cyclists and speed is limited to less than 30 kilometres per hour to ensure rider safety.
 On-street paths (paved shoulders) are unique from separated bike lanes, as there is no buffer distance between vehicular traffic and riders.